umati/create-react-app/docusaurus/docs/using-https-in-development.md

 set HTTPS=true&&npm start
 ```

-(Note: the lack of whitespace is intentional.)
+(Note: the lack of blanks is intentional.)

 ### Windows (Powershell)